Financial Assistance Information

 It is the mission of the UIS Office of Financial Assistance to provide financial aid resources to students, administer aid programs with the highest integrity and provide first-class customer service.

-The University of Illinois Springfield Office of Financial Assistance coordinates federal, state, institutional and private financial aid programs.
-Assistance is available in the form of grants, tuition waivers, assistantships, scholarships, loans, part-time employment and military/veteran benefits.
-Advisors are available Monday through Friday, 8:30 am to 5:00 pm.
+The University of Illinois Springfield Office of Financial Assistance coordinates and administers federal, state, institutional and private financial aid programs.
+Assistance is available in the form of scholarships, grants, tuition waivers, assistantships, loans, student employment and military/veteran-connected benefits.

 The UIS Office of Financial Assistance primarily communicates with students via University e-mail.
 Please pay close attention to important notices sent to your UIS e-mail.
 Students can find detailed information on the website www.uis.edu/cost-aid.